ONSdigital/csvcubed/external-docs/docs/guides/shape-data.md

 > csvcubed currently only accepts the pivoted data shape if your cube contains a single measure type and a single unit type.

-The [canonical shape](#canonical-shape) is flexible but it also has a lot of redudancy which can often be removed by using the more concise pivoted form.
+The [standard shape](#standard-shape) is flexible but it also has a lot of redudancy which can often be removed by using the more concise pivoted form.
 Our dataset on the distribution of the number of `Arthur's Bakes' stores can be expressed in the following way in the pivoted shape:

 | Year | Location  | Number of 'Arthur's Bakes' |      Status |
 |:-----|:----------|---------------------------:|------------:|